Financial help with fuel bills

-This scheme may lead to a rebate worth up to £135.
-To qualify you must fall into one of two groups.
+This scheme may lead to a rebate worth up to £140.
+The scheme

-- If you're a pensioner who receives the guarantee credit of pension credit, you will automatically be entitled to the rebate.
+- you're a pensioner who receives the guarantee credit of pension credit

 Cold weather payments (UK-wide)

-- you have a child under five in your family, or
+- a child under five in your family

-- you have a child for whom you get child tax credit or income support with an extra amount for their disability, or
+- a child for whom you get child tax credits or income support with an extra amount for their disability

-- you get an extra amount for disability or for being over state pension age and you don't live in a care home
+- an extra amount for your own disability or for being over state pension age and you don't live in a care home.

 Community care grants

-Social services in England, the social work department in Scotland, or the health and social services trust in Northern Ireland, may help with any problems related to fuel bills or fuel supply.
-In some situations, they can provide financial assistance to help a child.
+Social services departments may help with problems related to fuel bills or fuel supply or provide financial assistance to help a child.
 This could be a cash payment, a loan or payment in kind.

 Check that you're not missing out on benefits.
-See our benefits webpages for more information or for a quick look at the main entitlements and sources of practical help.
-See our checklists of entitlement for parents and carers in England, Scotland, Wales and Northern Ireland.
+See our benefits webpages for more information about main entitlements and sources of practical help.
+See our checklists of entitlement, Money Matters [PDF], for parents are carers in England, Scotland and Wales.